JanaShenLab/KaMLs/README.md

  * At the moment the code only works with single chain PDB files without missing atoms.
  * KaML-CBtree.py depends on features.py.
 Relative paths to rida and dssp are hard-coded in features.py.
 Relative paths to the model files are hard-coded in KaML-CBtree.py.

-KaML-CBtrees uses the follwing software
+KaML-CBtrees uses the follwing software to calculate the features:
  * RIDA:
  Dayhoff GW II, Uversky VN.
 Rapid prediction and analysis of protein intrinsic disorder.
 Protein Science.
 2022; 31(12):e4496. https://doi.org/10.1002/pro.4496